6.849: Geometric Folding Algorithms: Linkages, Origami, Polyhedra (Fall 2020)

 tackled, why it's interesting, and what results you came up with, and don't get

 bogged down in details.
-It's OK to go a little under time, in particular to
+It's OK to go a little under time,

-leave a little time for questions, but do not go over time.
+but do not go over time.
 Practice

 your talk, both to measure and to optimize time spent.